sustainsw/anon-pipeline-doc/anon-pipeline/docs/development_details.md

 # database
 This is an sqlite database tracing the status of every DICOM file and its directory in anonymisation process.

+Location of the database is configured in `RECORDER_DB_NAME` in `config.py`.

 Following tables are contained in the database.
 ### folders
 Record the executive status of subdirectories that containing DICOM files, with the following columns:
 - name: name of the subdirectory